ewerk/querydsl-plugin/CONTRIBUTING.md

 From your plugin development branch, your latest changes can be installed to your local maven (`.m2`) repository with a version labeled at the `SNAPSHOT` build located in the `gradle.properties`.

-To do this, use the `install` task
+To do this, use the following task
 ```
 ./gradlew build publishToMavenLocal
 ```